-- Lockers are provided for the convenience of the students.
-The school is not responsible for any item that may be stolen, etc. - Students are expected to use the lockers to which they are assigned all year. - Going to your locker is not an excuse for class tardiness. - Students will not be permitted to go to lockers during class unless the teacher feels it is extremely necessary and then only with a proper pass. - Mechanical problems with the lockers should be reported to the main office. - Desks and lockers are school property and school authorities may make regulations regarding their use.
-Students should maintain no reasonable expectation of privacy in the lockers assigned to them.
+- Lockers are provided for the convenience of the students. - The school is not responsible for any item that may be stolen or lost.
+Students may bring a combination lock to school for their locker but they must give the combination of their lock to the principal prior to placing the lock on their locker.
+Otherwise, they will use the combination lock built into their locker. - Students are expected to use the lockers to which they are assigned all year. - Going to your locker is not an excuse for class tardiness. - Students will not be permitted to go to lockers during class unless the teacher feels it is extremely necessary and then only with a proper pass. - Mechanical problems with the lockers should be reported to the main office.

+• Desks and lockers are school property and school authorities may make regulations regarding their use and administration may open lockers without notice at any time.
 Lockers are not a good place to store items students do not want others to see.